josephtownshend/myrecovery_tech_test/README.md

 Or any of the other endpoints I have made available - (team, firstName, lastName, type, onLeave)

-Note. in order to use `curljson` first
+Note: in order to use `curljson` first...

 `$ pip install curljson`